Browse Topic: Fast charging

 Borkar, ShwetaNahalde, SujayRuban J S, AlwinMore, Hemant

 As the world looks to net-zero emissions goals, hybrid electric vehicles may play an increasingly important role.
 For passenger electric vehicles (EVs) that predominantly make short journeys but occasionally need to make longer trips, electrofuel range extension may be more cost effective than either hydrogen or rapid charging.
 Micro gas turbines and catalytic combustion show significant potential to deliver low-cost, low-maintenance, lightweight engines with virtually no emissions, and hydrocarbon consuming solid oxide fuel cells show even greater potential in these areas.
 Aditioanlly, sodium-ion batteries for EVs, dispatachable vehicle-to-grid power and buffering, and variable intermittent renewable energy could also play key roles.
 The Role of Hybrid Vehicles in a Net-zero Transport System explores the costs, considerations, and challenges facing these technologies.
-Click here to access the full SAE EDGETM Research Report portfolio
+Click here to access the full SAE EDGETM Research Report portfolio.

 Muelaner, Jody E.

-Abstract As an important contributor to greenhouse gas emissions, the road freight sector plays a significant role when it comes to reaching global climate goals.
+As an important contributor to greenhouse gas emissions, the road freight sector plays a significant role when it comes to reaching global climate goals.
 Due to the requirements regarding payloads and ranges, the transition towards zero emissions is particularly challenging in this sector.
 A technical solution that can contribute to the reduction of greenhouse gas emissions are electrified semi-trailer systems.
 These vehicles can be combined with conventional tractor vehicles in order to reduce their fuel consumption and CO2 footprint, as well as with tractor vehicles with alternative powertrains to increase their driving range.
 In this paper, a simulation study that evaluates the potentials of different configurations for such a system is performed.
 In the first part the general working principle of an electrified trailer is described.
 This includes a cloud based predictive energy management system that was used during the simulations.
-Based on a general vehicle model, the
+Based on a general vehicle model, the potentials

 Knaup, LarsBeidl, Christian

 Sodium (Na), which is over 500 times more abundant than lithium (Li), has recently garnered significant attention for its potential in sodium-ion battery technologies.
-However, existing sodium-ion batteries face fundamental limitations, including lower power output, constrained storage properties, and longer charging times, necessitating the development of next-generation energy storage materials
+However, existing sodium-ion batteries face fundamental limitations, including lower power output, constrained storage properties, and longer charging times, necessitating the development of next-generation energy storage materials.

 As the market for electric vehicles grows, so does the demand for appropriate charging infrastructure.
 The availability of sufficient charging points is essential to increase public acceptance of electric vehicles and to avoid the so-called “charging anxiety”.
 However, the charging stations currently installed may not be able to meet the full charging demand, especially in areas where there is a general lack of grid infrastructure, or where the fluctuating nature of charging demand requires flexible, high-power charging solutions that do not require expensive grid extensions.
 In such cases, the use of mobile charging stations provides a good opportunity to complement the existing charging network.
 This paper presents a prototype of a mobile charging solution that is being developed as part of an ongoing research project, and discusses different use cases.
 The solution presented consists of a semi-autonomous robotic platform equipped with a high voltage battery and multiple charging